hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-rebuild-mail-domains admin

-The function rebuilds EXIM configuration files for all mail domains.
+This function rebuilds EXIM configuration files for all mail domains.

 *******************************************************************